peterkappus/nanodash/README.md

 # nanodash

-A tiny, lightweight framework for building info boards based purely on client-side JS/HTML.
-Based on Bootstrap for typography & layout and jQuery for grabbing and twerking data.
+A tiny, lightweight framework for building time-based, rotating real-time info boards based purely on client-side JS/HTML.
+Uses Bootstrap for typography & layout and jQuery for grabbing and twerking data.

 ## Caveat Emptor